AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   :ref:`scenarioRoboticArm` scenarios.
 - Fixed issue in which reading ``RWModel`` from RW message payloads when :ref:`vizInterface` was also imported would return a Swig Object instead of an enumerated integer.
+- Refactored the ``GaussMarkov`` class to enforce walk bounds and remove the need for the 1.5x noise multiplier.
+  Note: Existing code that used this multiplier will need to be updated to maintain the same behavior.
+- Removed the deprecated 1.5x multiplier in :ref:`magnetometer` and :ref:`coarsesunsensor` when setting 'senNoiseStd'
+- Updated ``starTracker`` unit tests to properly convert EP's to rotation vector now that random walk exists
+- Added :ref:`scenarioGaussMarkovRandomWalk` to showcase ``GaussMarkov`` class functionality
+- Added unit test coverage for ``GaussMarkov`` implementation in :ref:`tempMeasurement`, :ref:`simpleNav` and :ref:`planetNav`.

 Version 2.5.0 (Sept.
 30, 2024)